 - eyewitness testimony.

-California law allows you to use proportional force in defense of yourself and others if you reasonably believe you are about to sustain immediate or great bodily injury.
-This means self-defense is a valid legal defense to false imprisonment charges involving threats to your bodily harm.
+California law allows you to use proportional force in defense of yourself and others if you reasonably believe in good faith that you or others are about to sustain immediate or great bodily injury.

 2.4.
 Shopkeeper’s privilege

 This defense is available to store owners and shopkeepers that have probable cause that a customer is guilty of shoplifting.
 The privilege allows you to detain the suspect in order to investigate.
 The investigation, though, must be carried out

 - for a reasonable time and